 The resort has been a popular choice with holidaymakers for many years, and continues to attract people from across the globe with its beautiful weather and welcoming locals.
 Thanks to its well-connected location, Icmeler is within easy reach of Marmaris and its main attractions as well, such as the Atlantis Waterpark.
 If you choose to stay in Icmeler itself, you’ll find that the busiest areas are the markets that sell jewellery, clothing and, of course, traditional Turkish delight.

-Top hotels in Icmeler
+Most popular hotels in Icmeler

 Mirage World Hotel